-Section 5 • Elite 90TM Award
+Section 4 • Elite 90TM Award

-The Elite 90 award was created to recognize the true essence of the student-athlete by honoring the individual who has reached the pinnacle of competition at the national championship level in his or her sport, while also achieving the highest academic standard among his or her peers.
-The award is presented in every sport, every division, and goes to the student-athlete who has the highest cumulative grade-point average of all student-athletes on all teams competing at the finals site.
-Each institution that has at least one student-athlete qualify for the final round/site is eligible to nominate a student-athlete for the award.
+The Elite 90 award was created to recognize the true essence of student-athletes by honoring individuals who have reached the pinnacle of competition at the national championship level in their sport, while also achieving the highest academic standard among their peers.
+The award is presented in every sport, every division, and goes to the student-athlete who has the highest cumulative grade-point average of all student-athletes competing at the finals site.
 One student-athlete per championship will receive the award, and the announcement of the winner will be made at the finals site.

 Institutions that wish to nominate a student-athlete must do so through an online nomination process.
-To receive more information or access the online form and submit a nomination, go to ncaa.org.
+For more information or to access the online form and submit a nomination, click here.

-Section 6 • Fan Travel
+Section 5 • Fan Travel

-NCAA Travel provides an easy and affordable way for family and fans to follow their favorite student-athlete(s) and team(s) as they participate in NCAA championships competition.
-Travel arrangements completed through NCAA Travel help support NCAA student-athletes.
-Please direct your fans to NCAA.com/travel to search and book online hotel, car and air travel, all in one easy transaction.
+Through support from Marriott International as the Official Hotel Partner of the NCAA, NCAA championships are pleased to provide easy and affordable accommodations for family and fans to follow their favorite student-athlete(s) and team(s) as they participate in NCAA championships competition.
+Travel arrangements completed through Marriott and NCAA Travel help support NCAA student-athletes.
+Please direct your fans to NCAA.com/travel to search and book online hotel reservations.